 Lindsay Hunter has served CARTA in the role of Community Engagement & Advancement Director since November 2019.
-Lindsay is trained in biological anthropology (specializing in human evolutionary anatomy and Pleistocene hominin evolution) and is currently a Ph.D. candidate (Department of Archaeology, University of the Witwatersrand, Johannesburg, South Africa) with the following foci: how scientific collaboration networks impact epistemology; STEM history; UNESCO World Heritage Site management and local tourism; and the development of Public Palaeoanthropology as a community enterprise.
-Her goal is to interpret and apply the sometimes arcane subject of deep hominin history in practical ways that improve understanding and empathy in the present to ultimately shape a more equitable future for our species.
+Lindsay is trained in Biological Anthropology (specializing in human evolutionary anatomy and Pleistocene hominin evolution), though her current academic interests are within the following domains: how scientific collaboration networks impact epistemology; STEM history; UNESCO World Heritage Site management and local tourism; and the development of Public Palaeoanthropology as a community enterprise.
+She strives to co-interpret and apply the sometimes arcane subject of deep hominin history in relatable, practical ways that improve understanding and empathy in the present with the goal of that ultimately contributing to a more equitable future for our species.

-In 2013, Lindsay was one of six Advance Cave Archaeologists (known colloquially as the "Underground Astronauts") selected to excavate within the Rising Star cave system in the Cradle of Humankind (South Africa).
-The 2013 Rising Star Expedition, directed by Lee Berger (Wits U.), included senior scientists and CARTA Members John Hawks (U.W.- Madison) and Steven Churchill (Duke University).
-All original team members (including Lindsay) received the South African National Research Foundation’s Science Team Award in 2014.
-As a National Geographic Explorer, Lindsay developed and managed the National Geographic-sponsored Umsuka Public Palaeoanthropology Project in the Cradle of Humankind World Heritage Site (CoH WHS) in South Africa from Westbury Township, Johannesburg, between 2016-2019.
+In 2013, Lindsay was selected as one of six Advance Cave Archaeologists, "Underground Astronauts," who the first to excavate the Dinaledi Chamber, the type site of the human relative Homo naledi, within Rising Star Cave in the Cradle of Humankind World Heritage Site (CoH WHS), South Africa.
+The 2013 Rising Star Expedition, directed by now National Geographic Explorer-in-Residence Lee Berger (formerly of Wits U.), included senior scientists and CARTA Members John Hawks (University of Wisconsin, Madison) and Steven Churchill (Duke University).
+As a member of the original team, Lindsay was a joint recipient of the South African National Research Foundation’s Science Team Award in 2014 and is an Honorary Research Fellow of the Evolutionary Studies Institute (ESI) at Wits.
+As a National Geographic Explorer, between 2016-2019, Lindsay developed and managed the National Geographic-sponsored Umsuka Public Palaeoanthropology Project in the CoH WHS from the historic Westbury Township in Johannesburg, South Africa.

 To learn more about how to Support CARTA or to simply chat more about the wonders of anthropogeny in general, you may reach Lindsay at firstname.lastname@example.org.